learning-zone/css-basics/notes/css.md

 ---

-#### Explain the meaning of each of these CSS units for expressing length:
+#### Q. Explain the meaning of each of these CSS units for expressing length:
 ```cm``` centimeters
 ```em``` elements (i.e., relative to the font-size of the element; e.g., 2 em means 2 times the current font size)
 ```in``` inches